boris-korotkov/sentiment-analysis/README.md

 2. The next step was to collect these reviews.
 Since the number of reviews was not significant, I didn't use any database or other storage and simply loaded all of them into memory.

 3. As per sentiment analysis, the [Hagging Face](https://huggingface.co/) was the simplest framework to use.

+The overall architecture is below.

+### Key findings